 Steve Bannon was deplatformed.
-An obscure media mogul kept him on the air.
+An obscure media mogul keeps him on the air.

 For “Actionable Intelligence,” which ran from October 2020 to February 2021, Greitens was paid $19,000 through Bentley Media Group, the company behind Solomon’s website, according to a financial disclosure filed last year by the former governor.
 Greitens continued contributing to Real America’s Voice, and was compensated directly by the network, he said in an interview with The Post.
 He did not identify those earnings on the disclosure required for his Senate bid.

-When asked about the discrepancy, he said he did not have the forms in front of him but that aides would follow up with “every detail.”
+When asked about the discrepancy, he said he did not have the forms in front of him but that his aides would follow up with “every detail.”
 His aides did not provide any details.

-Current and former employees said they had little insight into whether the network was profitable or being propped up by the company’s weather programming.
+Current and former Real America’s Voice employees said they had little insight into whether the network was profitable or being propped up by the company’s weather programming.
 Serrano said that and other matters were “proprietary.”

 If the network is making money, it’s because of Bannon’s show, current and former employees said.
 “It’s not even close in terms of the advertising money he brings in,” said a former employee.
 “Even election coverage was below Bannon.”

 “War Room” airs twice each weekday and once on Saturday, producing about 17 hours of content each week from the Capitol Hill townhouse once known as the Breitbart Embassy.
-The ground floor, where a producer and a sound engineer join Bannon beneath an ornate chandelier, is strewn with books, newspapers and knickknacks, including zinc supplements branded with the “War Room” logo.
+The basement, where a producer and a sound engineer join Bannon beneath an ornate chandelier, is strewn with books, newspapers and knickknacks, including zinc supplements branded with the “War Room” logo.

 In early 2020, the show’s focus shifted from Trump’s impeachment to the coronavirus.
 Bannon was attuned to the pathogen earlier than most, predicting a pandemic in a show on Jan.
 25, 2020.
 More recently, he has provided a platform for disputed claims about vaccine injury and warned of a “war on the unvaccinated.”
-Anti-vaccine antipathy is “beyond totemic” for Trump’s base, said Bannon, who told The Post he is unvaccinated.
+Anti-vaccine outrage is “beyond totemic” for Trump’s base, said Bannon, who told The Post he is unvaccinated.
 “It’s almost defining.”

-Following Trump’s defeat on Nov.
+After Trump’s defeat on Nov.
 3, 2020, the show became a clearinghouse for false claims of mass voter fraud, as Bannon birthed what he calls the “3 November movement,” turning allegiance to Trump’s assertion of election theft into a litmus test for Republican candidates.
 The day before the Jan.
 6 riot, Bannon told viewers, “All hell is going to break loose tomorrow.”

-His appeal is sometimes couched in religious terms, promising viewers “divine providence” if they “commit.”
-One proposed commitment is patronizing My Pillow, whose CEO, Mike Lindell, is a leading purveyor of election falsehoods and among the sponsors of “War Room.”
+Bannon’s message sometimes takes on religious tones, promising viewers “divine providence” if they “commit.”
+Among those commitments is patronizing My Pillow, whose CEO, Mike Lindell, is a leading purveyor of election falsehoods and among the sponsors of “War Room.”

 A “War Room” appearance can move money to political causes.
 Caroline Wren, a Republican fundraiser, went on the show recently to argue that the GOP establishment had misused funds by neglecting legal challenges of the 2020 election.
 In the days after, she received more than 400 messages from viewers asking how to reorient their political contributions, she told The Post, including from several donors who had given more than $1 million supporting Trump’s reelection efforts.

-Bannon identified Sigg’s network, paired with its radio distribution, as critical to his audience.
-The audio on Apple Podcasts, even though it ranks in that platform’s top 100 shows, is an “afterthought,” Bannon said.
+Bannon said his audience depends on Sigg’s network and the show’s radio distribution.
+The audio on Apple Podcasts, even though it ranks in that platform’s top 100 shows, is “kind of an afterthought,” Bannon said.
 On a recent show, he said his removal from YouTube about a year earlier had expanded his reach.
 “When it was taken down on YouTube, the show got 10 times bigger,” he argued.

-Whether or not the numbers bear that claim out, his removal from mainstream platforms held benefits for Bannon, who is now “preaching to the choir” on platforms with even less scrutiny, said Jeremy Blackburn, a computer scientist at Binghamton University who has studied deplatforming.
-There is also a benefit for platforms still providing his megaphone and reaping the advertising rewards.
+Whether or not the numbers bear out that claim, his ejection from mainstream platforms held value for Bannon, who is now “preaching to the choir” on platforms with even less scrutiny, said Jeremy Blackburn, a computer scientist at Binghamton University who has studied deplatforming.
+There is also value for platforms still giving him a megaphone and reaping the advertising rewards.

-Representatives of those platforms gave different reasons for carrying Real America’s Voice, despite moves elsewhere against its premier show.
+Representatives of those platforms offered varied reasons for carrying Real America’s Voice, despite moves by other services to cut off “War Room.”

 A spokeswoman for Pluto TV, which says it has more than 54 million monthly active users, said, “We do not partake in any editorial decisions or moderation.”
 Dish, meanwhile, offers a “broad range of content that will appeal to the many different interests of our customer base,” a spokesman said.
 A Google spokesman did not respond to a question about why Google-owned YouTube removed “War Room” even as it remains on Google Play through Real America’s Voice.